Taeon/Ninja/README.md

 If you start using NINJA and then later discover that for some reason you need some function from jQuery that NINJA doesn't provide, that's not a problem.
 Because the syntax is the same, you can just swap out NINJA, add jQuery and off you go -- no code changes required.

+To further save bandwidth, you can just delete any methods you're not using.
+Watch our for dependencies though (e.g F() is used by a whole bunch of other methods).

 ## What NINJA is **not**

 So NINJA uses jQuery's syntax, but it provides only a very small subset of jQuery's functionality.
 It is not intended as a like-for-like replacement for jQuery, and it will never become that.
 If you're looking 'jQuery-but-smaller', try [Zepto](https://github.com/madrobby/zepto).